Skip to main content

 Previous Values

-The previous property can be used to retrieve the previous values of cells:
+The previous property can be used to retrieve the previous value of a cell:

 final prev = a.previous;